West Volusia Historical Society

 The WVHS supports DeLand's Memorial Hospital and Military Museum located at 230 N. Stone St..
 This facility is currently closed to the public and is undergoing renovation.
-Re-opening date anticipated in 2017.
+It will reopen in October 2017.

 DeLand's Memorial Hospital and Military Museum was DeLand's first 'modern' hospital built to serve the growing needs of a population expanding during the land boom era of the 1920s.
 The museum houses eight different galleries and exhibits.